 How Much Do Private Fee-for-Service Plans Costs?

 Medicare beneficiaries must continue to pay their Medicare Part B premium and any plan premium.
-There will be co-pays, coinsurance, and possible deductibles.
+There will be copays, coinsurance, and possible deductibles.
 PFFS plans have a maximum out-of-pocket (MOOP).
-If the PFFS includes drug coverage, you’ll have deductibles, co-pays, and coinsurance for your prescriptions as well.
+If the PFFS includes drug coverage, you’ll also have deductibles, copays, and coinsurance for your prescriptions.

 Do you have to have Medicare Part A and Medicare Part B?

-To join a Medicare Advantage plan, you must have both Medicare Part A and Medicare Part B. If you do not have both, you may not join any Medicare Advantage plan if you don’t have both.
+To join a Medicare Advantage plan, you must have both Medicare Part A and Medicare Part B. You may not join any Medicare Advantage plan if you don’t have both.

 Can I get my health care from any doctor, hospital, or health care provider?

 You can go to any Medicare-approved doctor or facility that accepts your plan’s terms and agrees to treat you.
-If your plan has a network, you can see any of the network providers who agree to the plan’s terms.
 You may also choose an out-of-network provider, but you will probably pay more.

 If I join a Private-Fee-for-Service Plan, will I have to check with my doctors and hospital before each visit to see if they still accept it?

 Yes, you will need to check with your doctors and hospital each time you plan to visit them.
-A doctor and hospital can change their mind at any time and not accept the coverage any longer.
+A doctor and hospital can change their mind anytime and no longer accept the coverage.

 Do I have to pay any premium for the Private-Fee-for-Service plan?